ioanahulpus/cocospa/README.md

 - tokenDecay, sentenceDecay and paragraphDecay - *gamma*, γ_w, γ_s, γ_p defined in Section 3.2 in the [ACL paper](https://www.aclweb.org/anthology/P19-1377.pdf), decay values that take into consideration the distance between concepts within a sentence, between sentences and between paragraphs
 - phiTo1 - If true, the phi function is sensitive only to changes in the set of activated concepts.
 If false, the phi function is sensitive to the actual spreading activation scores, and to the popularity of mentioned concepts
 - useExclusivity and usePopularity - boolean values that make use or not of the strenght of semantic relations between concepts as defined in [this paper](https://link.springer.com/chapter/10.1007%2F978-3-319-25007-6_26), see Section 3.1 for more details
-- linkerThreshold - is a parameter that sets the confidence therhsold for the entity linker.
+- linkerThreshold - is a parameter that sets the confidence threshold for the entity linker.
 One may use the current [dbpedia-spotlight demo](https://www.dbpedia-spotlight.org/demo/) to test different thesholds on the input texts.

 <a name="curl"></a>
 ### cURL Example